Welcome to the revised edition of the Bedford Adult Services Adult Policies, Procedures and Practice (APPP) resource.

 |11.2 Outcomes in Adult Social Care||This chapter has been updated to link to the most recent Handbook of Definitions and ASCOF information.|

 |Best Interests||This chapter outlines the main issues related to best interest decisions and provides links to relevant guidance.|

 |Local Contacts||The Mental Health Teams section has been updated, as has the second number for the Supported Housing Team.|

-This is the first revised version of the Bedford APPP resource.
-It is usually updated every six months.
-The next version will therefore be available by 12th April 2019.
+This Bedford APPP resource is usually updated every six months.
+The next version will therefore be available in November 2019.